Safer anchoring using an anchor chain length calculator! What scope is really needed?

 The App calculates a number of results for your anchor gear, such as:

-Chain length: Either the minimally required chain length with zero pulling Angle at the anchor shank, or the Max chain length as given at input, if that is shorter.
+Chain length: Either the minimally required anchor chain length with zero pulling Angle at the anchor shank, or the Fix anchor chain length as given in the chain view, if that is shorter.
 In the latter case the pulling Angle will be larger than zero – leading to a reduced maximal holding power of the anchor!
 Angles less than 6° may still be ok.
-Please note that the chain length calculated by this app is anchor to bow roller.
+Please note that the anchor chain length calculated by this app is anchor to bow roller.

-Anchor load / Angle: The load the anchor needs to be able to bear / the angle at which the chain pulls at the anchor shaft (measured relative to the sea bed).
+Anchor load / Angle: The load the anchor needs to be able to bear / the angle at which the chain pulls on the anchor shank (measured relative to the sea bed).
 However, whether the anchor can sustain this load is outside the scope of this app!
 It will depend on the quality of the anchor and the nature of the seabed.
 Please note that swell has a massive effect on the anchor load – in particular in shallow water in the absence of a decent snubber or rope.
 When this angle is zero, the chain is a perfect catenary.
 Angles larger than zero can only happen when the chain length gets constrained.
-If the chain pulls at the anchor shaft at an angle, the maximal holding power of the anchor will get reduced.
-Commonly accepted rough values are 85% @ 8.2°, 70% @ 11.5°, 40% @ 19.5°, 10% @ 30°.
+If the chain pulls on the anchor shank at an angle, the maximal holding power of the anchor will get reduced.
+Commonly accepted rough values for this reduction are 85% @ 8.2°, 70% @ 11.5°, 40% @ 19.5°, 10% @ 30°.
 Up to 6° the result is coloured in orange, beyond that in red.

 Rope stretch: Quite analogous to the elongation of the snubber / bridle, this indicates the elongation of the anchor rope in percent if a combination of chain and rope, or only a rope was used.
 If you have put in the maximally allowed stretch in Expert Mode, its colour coding is an indication of how much strain has been applied to the rope: 50 to 75% of the maximally allowed stretch is orange, beyond that is red.